Jakondak/mynalabs_task/README.md

 2) After I have to download audios from YouTube interviews with Nicki.
 3) And determine the marks where the voice of the Nicki is and where it is not using the model
+4) At the end of take the voice-to-text model (https://github.com/NVIDIA/NeMo) and get Niki's answers on questions